ahasasjeb/lv-wings/README.md

 This version of Wings is a community-developed continuation that was originally started by pau101 and later ported to Minecraft 1.18.2 by jt789.
 When you drink the wing potions, you receive different types of wings with unique properties.

-Compared to earlier releases, this fork adds a "Super Wings" item (only obtainable in Creative mode), stronger potion effects, and an effect that repels hostile mobs within a 14-block radius.
+Compared to earlier releases, this fork adds a "Super Wings" item (only obtainable in Creative mode), stronger potion effects, and an effect that repels hostile mobs within a 14-block diameter.
+While wearing wings you will also see a hint to press R to enter flight.
 Each wing type consumes your hunger while flying, taking off, and landing.

 There are plans to continue maintaining the project in the future.